kfarleigh/kfarleigh.github.io/_pages/code.md

 An R package to detect singals of differential introgression in hybrid individuals.
 This package is still under development and the associated paper is in review.

 ## Scripts and Workshop Code

 [GEApermutation](https://github.com/kfarleigh/GEApermutation){: .btn .btn--info .text-center}

 Code to perform a statistical test to identify differential signals of local adaptation.
-This code is not yet public as the paper is still under review.
+This code will be public shortly, the paper was accepted 8/31/23.

 [Moments](https://github.com/kfarleigh/Moments){: .btn .btn--info .text-center}